Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/edit/stroke_menu.rst

 A pop-up menu to move the stroke to a different layer.
-You can choose the layer to move the selected strokes from a list of layers of the current *Grease Pencil* Object.
+You can choose the layer to move the selected strokes to from a list of layers of the current *Grease Pencil* Object.
-You can also add a new layer to move the selected stroke.
+You can also add a new layer to move the selected stroke to.

 Assign Material